Offline Supervised Learning V.S. Online Direct Policy Optimization: A Comparative Study and A Unified Training Paradigm

 Traditional methods for solving the closed-loop optimal control rely on solving the corresponding Hamilton--Jacobi--Bellman (HJB) equation.
-It is notoriously difficult to solve those equations in high dimensions due to the so-called {\it{curse of dimensionality}}~\citep{bellmanDynamicProgramming1957}.
-Recently, neural networks have been introduced to approximate the closed-loop optimal control and demonstrated the striking capability in high-dimensional control problems.
+It is notoriously difficult to solve those equations in high dimensions based on classical grid-based methods, due to the so-called {\it{curse of dimensionality}}~\citep{bellmanDynamicProgramming1957}. \revisec{To overcome this essential difficulty, there has been active research in recent years to approximate the control and value functions with other function approximators and proper objective functions to find the optimal approximators.
+Notable examples of such approximating functions include sparse polynomials~\cite{azmi2021optimal, kunisch2023learning}, sparse grids~\cite{Satellite_17}, kernel functions~\cite{weston2002kernel}, and neural networks~\cite{hanDeepLearningApproximation2016, Adaptive_BVP_HJB, AIPontryagin}.
+Particularly, neural networks have received significant interest due to their exceptional ability in high-dimensional function approximation and their flexibility in optimization with various loss functions.
+For instance, it is feasible to employ loss functions linked to the classical Hamilton-Jacobi-Bellman (HJB) equation~\cite{kunisch2023learning} or the Pontryagin principle~\cite{meng2022sympocnet,onken2022neural}, especially when the Hamiltonian minimization can be explicitly solved.
+In this work, we focus on neural network-based methods and loss functions that do not require the previously mentioned condition.
 The progress made in this direction can be categorized into two families of methods: \textit{offline supervised learning} and \textit{online direct policy optimization}.
-We introduce their details in the following subsections accordingly.
+We introduce their details in the following subsections accordingly.}